mgblackwater/stevekinney.net/content/courses/testing/advanced-test-configuration.md

+---
-# 1. Advanced Test Configuration with Vitest
+title: Advanced Test Configuration With Vitest
+description: Dive into advanced Vitest configurations for better efficiency.
+modified: 2024-09-28T11:31:42-06:00
+---

 Okay, so you’ve been writing tests, everything runs smoothly, you feel like a testing ninja… and then BAM!
 You hit this point where **running one test at a time** just isn't cutting it.
 Or maybe, you’ve got some tests that behave a little… _flaky_.
 Or even worse, some parts of your app pull in external services that aren’t behaving.
 Ugh.
 Don’t worry, we’ve been there too.

 In this tutorial, we're going to dive into some more advanced Vitest configurations that’ll make you feel like you're back _in control_.
 Maybe you've got a large codebase or complex dependencies—don’t freak out!
 Let’s power up and go deeper.

-## 2. Customizing the `vitest.config.ts`
+## Customizing the `vitest.config.ts`

 Look, Vitest is awesome right out of the box, but sometimes you need to customize things to fit your project.
 This brings us to the `vitest.config.ts` file.
 Here’s a basic one as a refresher: